-During 2018, 302,164 pounds of U3O8 were captured within the Lost Creek plant.
-A total of 286,358 pounds were packaged in drums and 287,873 pounds of the drummed inventory were shipped to the conversion facility where 10,000 produced pounds were sold on the spot market.
-The cash cost per pound and non-cash cost per pound for produced uranium presented in the following Production and Production Costs and Sales and Cost of Sales tables are non-US GAAP measures.
+During 2019, 47,957 pounds of U_3O_8 were captured within the Lost Creek plant.
+A total of 50,794 pounds were packaged in drums and 58,353 pounds of the drummed inventory were shipped to the conversion facility where our year-end inventory was approximately 268,803 pounds U_3O_8 .
+The cash cost per pound and non-cash cost per pound for produced uranium presented in the following Production and Production Costs, and Sales and Cost of Sales tables are non-US GAAP measures.
 These measures do not have a standardized meaning within US GAAP or a defined basis of calculation.
 These measures are used by management to assess business performance and determine production and pricing strategies.
 They may also be used by certain investors to evaluate performance.
-We have restated the cost of uranium sales in 2017 and the related costs per pound to exclude the lower of cost or net realizable value ("NRV") adjustments made during that year to provide better comparisons to the current year.
-There were no changes to the financial statements for 2017.
 Please see the tables below for reconciliations of these measures to the US GAAP compliant financial measures.